ULJ-Yale/qunex/README.md

 other tools and software either on a single computer or computer cluster by using PBS or LSF scheduling.

 The utilities make use of and assume that relevant information and data is provided in a number of file formats, further described below.
 The utilities assume and help maintain a specific folder structure, further described below.
 A number of utilities depend on external dependencies and make use of data and data templates provided in a separate library.

 The utilities can be used as a self standing toolset, they were, however, developed to efficiently integrate with a set of Matlab functions, methods and utilities, and a modified version of HCP (Human Connectome Project) preprocessing tools.
 They are best utilized as a part MNAP (Multimodal Neuroimaging Analysis Pipeline).

-    The utilites are developed and maintained by Grega Repovš, Mind and Brain Lab, University of Ljubljana in collaboration with the Anticevic Lab, Yale University.
+The utilites are developed and maintained by Grega Repovš, [Mind and Brain Lab], University of Ljubljana in collaboration with the [Anticevic Lab], Yale University.